 Reviews and concurs on the decision to implement this process.

-Reviews and concurs on the selection of the Vice of the IMC 0350 Oversight Panel.
+Reviews and concurs on the selection of the Vice Chair of the IMC 0350 Oversight Panel.

 Reviews and concurs on the scope of an Order or a CAL specifying those actions required of the licensee to ensure the plant is safe to restart.